Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 A couple of things to note: this sample code doesn't handle pointers or void pointers.
 Moreover, its not exactly efficient since we are calling a ton of copy constructors and assignment constructors.
 However, it does acheieve the goal of moving the burden of writing serialization to a unified system.

-I hope this helps description will help someone in the future doing something similar and avoid the pains I had to trod through.
+I hope this description will help someone in the future doing something similar and avoid the pains I had to trod through.
+Please don't try to specialize the serializer to do anything 'specific', you will have pains writing the deserializer.
+Just write a tool to modify the json instead.

 With that this is the end of this small write up.
 I did not come up with the entire thing myself; I had to do quite a lot of research and looking up and seeing other people's code before coming to this solution.
 RTTR has its own example of how to do json serialization, and it was from their code that I solved the issues with instances and variants.

-[Here](https://github.com/ShumWengSang/Reflection-Json-Serializer) is the Github link to the source code used for examples here.
+[Here is the Github link](https://github.com/ShumWengSang/Reflection-Json-Serializer)  to the source code used for examples here.